-The following chapter will give a quick description of the ports & jacks which allow your computer to communicate with external devices, connect to the internet etc.
+The following chapter will give a quick description of the interface (ports & jacks) which allow your computer to communicate with external devices, connect to the internet etc.

-Ports and Jacks
+Notebook Ports and Jacks

-Item Description Card Reader The card reader allows you to use the following digital storage cards: MMC (MultiMedia Card) / RSMMC SD (Secure Digital) / Mini SD / SDHC / SDXC Push the card into the slot and it will appear as a removable device.
-Inserting Cards into the Card Reader Note that the cards should be inserted with the readable side of the card facing upwards, as illustrated on the right.
+ltem Description Card Reader Port The card reader allows you to use some of the latest digital storage cards.
+Push the card into the slot and it will appear as a removable device.
 DC-In Jack Plug the supplied AC/DC adapter into this jack to power your computer.

-ltem Description e-SATA / USB 3.0 Combo Port This e-SATA ( external Serial Advanced Technology Attachment ) port allows you to plug-in external Serial ATA hard drives.
-This port also serves as a USB 3.0 port.
-3.0 ← /e-SATA E-SATA Cable Insertion E-SATA cables should be inserted as illustrated below (with the T-Shape inverted, the pins at the lower half of the connector).
-E-SATA cables only fit one way, do not force them.
-HDMI-Out Port The HDMI-Out ( High-Definition Multimedia Interface ) port is an audio/video connector interface for transmitting uncompressed digital streams.
-This allows you to connect an external monitor, TV or Flat Panel Display etc. as a display device (see "Attaching Other Displays" on page C - 21 ) by means of a HDMI cable.
-Note that HDMI carries both audio and video signals.
+External Monitor (VGA) Port This port allows you to connect an external monitor, or Flat Panel Display, to get dual video or simultaneous display on the LCD and external monitor/FPD. e-SATA/USB 3.0 Port This is a combined e-SATA (external Serial Advanced Technology Attachment)/ USB 3.0 compatible port.
+Plug external Serial ATA hard drives into this e-SATA (external Serial Advanced Technology Attachment) port.
+See "USB 3.0 Ports" on page A - 3 for further USB port information.
+The HDMI-Out ( High-Definition Multimedia Interface ) is an audio/video connector interface for transmitting uncompressed digital streams.
+This allows you to connect an external monitor, TV or Flat Panel Display etc. as a display device by means of a HDMI cable.
+Note that HDMI carries both audio and video signals .

-Item Description Headphone-Out Jack Headphones or speakers may be connected through this jack.
-Note: Set your system's volume to a reduced level before connecting to this jack.
+ltem Description Headphone-Out Jack Headphones or speakers may be connected through this jack.
+Note : Set your system's volume to a reduced level before connecting to this jack.
 Microphone-In Jack Plug an external microphone in to this jack to record on your computer.
-Mini DisplayPort The Mini DisplayPort is a miniatuarized version of the DisplayPort, which is a digital display interface standard that allows a digital audio/video interconnect, between the computer and its external display or a home-theater system.
 RJ-45 LAN Jack This port supports LAN (Network) functions.
-Note: Broadband (e.g. ADSL) modems usually connect to the LAN port.
-S/PDIF-Out Jack This S/PDIF ( Sony/Philips Digital Interface Format ) Out Port allows you to connect your DVD- capable PC to a Dolby AC-3 compatible receiver for "5.1" or 'dts' surround sound.
+Note : Broadband (e.g. ADSL) modems usually connect to the LAN port.
 Security Lock Slot To prevent possible theft, a Kensington-type lock can be attached to this slot.
 Locks can be purchased at any computer store.

-Item Description USB 3.0 Port 3.0 Powered USB 3.0 Port 3.0 These USB ports are for low-speed peripherals such as keyboards, mice or scanners, and for high-speed peripherals such as external HDDs, digital video cameras or high-speed scanners etc. Devices can be plugged into the computer, and unplugged from the computer, without the need to turn the system off (if the power rating of your USB device is 500mA or above, make sure you use the power supply which comes with the device).
-The USB 3.0 ports are denoted by their blue color and are backwards-compatible with USB 2.0.
-Note: The powered USB 3.0 port (see Figure 1 - 13 on page 1 - 23 ) may be toggled on /off by means of the Fn + Power Button key combination.
-When the powered USB port is on it will supply power ( for charging devices only, not for operating devices ) when the system is off but still powered by the AC/DC adapter plugged into a working outlet, or powered by the battery with a capacity level above 20% (this may not work with certain devices - see page 7 - 11).
-Note: This function is designed to help charge USB compliant devices, but is not designed to allow their operation.
+USB 2.0/1.1 Port USB 3.0 Ports 3.0 These USB 2.0 compatible ports (USB 2.0 is fully USB 1.1 compliant) are for low-speed peripherals such as keyboards, mice or scanners, and for high-speed peripherals such as external HDDs, digital video cameras or high-speed scanners etc. Devices can be plugged into the computer, and unplugged from the computer, without the need to turn the system off (if the power rating of your USB device is 500mA or above, make sure you use the power supply which comes with the device).
+The USB 3.0 ports are denoted by their blue color; USB 2.0 ports are colored black.
+USB 3.0 will transfer data much faster than USB 2.0, and is backwards-compatible with USB 2.0.